Albert Zomaya: Honors

-Zomaya is a Fellow of the IEEE, Fellow of the American Association for the Advancement of Science, a Fellow of the Institution of Engineering and Technology, a Distinguished Engineer of the ACM and a Chartered Engineer (CEng).
+Zomaya is an IEEE Fellow, AAAS Fellow, a Institution of Engineering and Technology Fellow, an ACM Distinguished Engineer and a Chartered Engineer (CEng).
 He received the 1997 Edgeworth David Medal by the Royal Society of New South Wales for outstanding contributions to Australian Science.
 He is the recipient of the IEEE Technical Committee on Parallel Processing Outstanding Service Award (2011), the IEEE Technical Committee on Scalable Computing Medal for Excellence in Scalable Computing (2011), and the IEEE Computer Society Technical Achievement Award (2014).
 His research interests are in the areas of complex systems, parallel and distributed computing, and green computing.
 In 2019 he was awarded the NSW Premier's Prize for "Excellence in Engineering or Information and Communications Technology".
 In 2020 he was elected a Fellow of the Royal Society of New South Wales, while in 2022 he became a Fellow of the Australian Academy of Science.

 Editing career and conferences

-Professor Zomaya is the Editor in Chief of the IEEE Transactions on Sustainable Computing, the Founding Editor in Chief of the Springer's Scalable Computing and Communications Journal, and serves as an associate editor for another 20 journals including, ACM Computing Surveys, IEEE Transactions on Cloud Computing, and IEEE Transactions on Computational Social Systems.
+Professor Zomaya is the editor in chief of the IEEE Transactions on Sustainable Computing, the founding editor in chief of the Springer's Scalable Computing and Communications Journal, and serves as an associate editor for another 20 journals including, ACM Computing Surveys, IEEE Transactions on Cloud Computing, and IEEE Transactions on Computational Social Systems.
 He was past Editor in Chief of the IEEE Transactions on Computers.